DVS fine enforcement date

 Direct Vision Standard

 Launching in October 2019 the Direct Vision Standard has been designed to make the streets of London safer for pedestrians and cyclists.
-The Standard comes into force 12 months later and affects ALL 12 tonne and above vehicles that enter London, with a £550 per day fine for none compliance.
+The Standard comes into force 01 March 2021 and affects ALL 12 tonne and above vehicles that enter London, with a £550 per day fine for none compliance.
 It is something that companies have to take very seriously.

 The area that this is being enforced is much more that inner London, it stretches all the way out to the M25 in places.
 Have a look at the map which shows you the areas where regulation is being enforced.

 Are You Ready For DVS 2020

 According to the FTA over 60% of all HGV’s over 12 tonne in weight will be BANNED from entering most of London without a permit.

-Use our FREE HGV Star Rating service to find out what safety equipment that you need to install on to your HGV’s and apply for your permit
+Use our FREE HGV Star Rating service to find out what safety equipment that you need to install on to your HGV’s before applying for your permit via TfL.